Setting up upspinserver

 configuration files from your workstation to the server, restarts the server

-and makes the Upspin user roots for upspin@example.com
+and makes the Upspin user roots for `upspin@example.com` (the server user)

 whose contents are the names of Upspin users allowed to store data in